iotabee/iota_dex/readme.md

 }
 ```

-## GET /order/liquidity/pending get the liquidity order which is pending
+## GET /order/liquidity/pending get the liquidity add order which is pending
 ### respose
 ```json
 {